suma-project/Suma-Vagrant/README.md

 ## Configuration

-To modify your Suma configuration, just edit the files in the `config` directory.
+To modify your Suma configuration, edit the files in the `config` directory.

-## Shutdown
+## Virtual Machine Management

-To suspend your virtual machine, just type `vagrant suspend` from the `Suma-Vagrant` directory.
+To suspend your virtual machine, type `vagrant suspend` from the `Suma-Vagrant` directory.

 To shut the machine down, type `vagrant halt`.

-You can start it back up again with `vagrant up`.
+To start it back up again, type `vagrant up`.

 ## Admin Tools

 The Suma admin tools can be found at [http://localhost:19679/sumaserver/admin](http://localhost:19679/sumaserver/admin).
 The default admin username is "sumaadmin" and admin password is "sumaadmin".

+## PHP Version

+Suma-Vagrant installs Suma in a PHP 7.x environment.
+If you need to experiment with an older version under PHP 5.x, please use one of the 5.x branches.

 ## Using Suma-Vagrant as a development environment for Suma